COSC3020/isomorphism-nodes-connectivity-ross223/README.md

 By the definition of completely connected each node in A is connected to each other, and each node in B is connected similarly.

-Since each node in A is connected to each other node, this means that each node has n-1 edges as there are n nodes in the graph.
-This is the same for each node in B. This means that each node in A can be equated to exactly one node in B as every node has the same number of edges.
-Therefore, there is a one-to-one function from A to B by the definition of one-to-one.
+Since each node in A is connected to each other node, this means that there are n nodes each with n-1 edges in the graph.
+This is the same for graph B which also has n nodes each with n-1 edges.

+Therefore, every node in both graphs have the same number of edges.
+This means that any node can be mapped to any other node because every node is identical in terms of number of edges.
+Since there are exactly n nodes in each graph, there must exist a function such that each node is mapped to exactly one other node which is the definition of one-to-one.

 Since there is the same number of nodes in each graph, and each node is mapped to exactly one other node, there is an onto function from A to B by